Ashmore sees small rise in assets

 "We still regard EM (emerging markets) debt as a relatively safe place in the short term, in contrast to western debt in a "risk off" environment, given the generally lower indebtedness and higher real growth rates expected in EM economies, albeit short-term asset class outflow risk remains," Numis said.

-Shares in Ashmore were up 1.3 percent at 0805 GMT, against a flat FT-All Share index .FTAS.
+Shares in Ashmore were up 1.3 percent at 0805 GMT, against a flat FT-All Share index .FTSAS.

 A rocky period for emerging markets last year hit Ashmore's asset base and the fees it collects on funds.
 The group managed $65.8 billion at end-June, before a sharp sell-off in markets which slashed the assets it manages by more than 10 percent.